trevor-schnegg/bio-tools/README.md

 # bio-tools
-A collection of python scripts to do common file transformations/analysis (personal)
+A collection of python scripts to do common file transformations / analysis(personal)